Bachelor of Philosophy (Honours)

 Australia's agricultural industry is a key part of the world's food supply system.
 Agricultural Science provides the technology and research for sustainable, profitable and ethical food production worldwide.

-Agricultural Science and Agribusiness (Double Major)
+Agricultural Science and Agribusiness (Extended Major)

 Combine practical business skills with your interests in agriculture to tackle the global challenge of creating a sustainable food future.

-Agricultural Science and Technology (Double Major)
+Agricultural Science and Technology (Extended Major)

 Agricultural technology is transforming the agricultural sector.
 This data-intensive technology has the potential to significantly increase food production, effectively, efficiently and sustainably.